2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 Institutional Entry Promotes Standardization and Infrastructure Improvement

-• The entry of institutions has not only brought funds and resources but has also promoted the standardization and infrastructure construction of the RWA market.
+• The entry of institutions has not only brought funds and resources but has also promoted the standardization and infrastructure development of the RWA market.
 By collaborating with blockchain projects, traditional financial institutions are exploring best practices for tokenizing real-world assets, facilitating market maturity.

 2.2 Technological Breakthroughs